 Preheat your oven to 400°F. Remove the stem from the head of cauliflower with a sharp knife and cut the florets into small bite size pieces.
 Place small florets in single layer on a sheet pan.
 Drizzle with olive oil and season with salt & pepper.
 Roast in oven for 25-30 minutes or until they are just beginning to soften and have some char.
 Allow to cool

 While the cauliflower is roasting, fry the bacon in a skillet until crispy.
 Drain bacon on paper towels.
-Reserve 1 Tbsp of bacon grease.
+Reserve 1 tablespoon of bacon grease.
 Dice red onion & celery.
 Chop chives.

 Cauliflower Potato Salad